mindersec/minder/docs/docs/run_mediator_server/run_the_server.md

 mkdir .ssh && cd .ssh
 ```

-Encryption keys are used to encrypt JWT tokens.
-You can create these using the `openssl` CLI tool.
+You can create the encryption keys using the `openssl` CLI tool.

 ```bash
 # First generate an RSA key pair